waikato-datamining/tensorflow/tflite_model_maker/README.md

   --num_epochs INT      The number of epochs to use for training (can also be
-                        supplied through hyper parameters). (default: None) --batch_size INT      The batch size to use. (default: 8) --output_dir DIR      The directory to store the trained model in. (default:
+                        supplied through hyper parameters). (default: None) --batch_size INT      The batch size to use. (default: 8) --output DIR_OR_FILE  The directory or filename to store the model under (uses model.tflite if dir). (default: None) --evaluate            If test data is part of the annotations, then the resulting model can be evaluated against it. (default:
-                        None)
-  --evaluate            If test data is part of the annotations, then the
-                        resulting model can be evaluated against it. (default:
                         False)